vbookshelf/ChatGPT-Experiments/Exp_23-text-to-speech-with-javascript-SpeechRecognition/README.md

-## Exp_23 - Text to speech with javascript SpeechRecognition
+## Exp_23 - Speech to text with javascript SpeechRecognition
 <br>

 ### Objective